 WebSockets#

-Handling WebSockets in an application often involves dealing with low level constructs such as the socket itself, setting up a loop and listening for incoming data, handling exceptions, and parsing incoming and serializing outgoing data.
-In addition to the low-level WebSocket route handler, Litestar offers two high level interfaces:
+The main difference between the low and high level interfaces is that, dealing with low level interface requires, setting up a loop and listening for incoming data, handling exceptions, client disconnects, and parsing incoming and serializing outgoing data.

-These treat a WebSocket handler like any other route handler: as a callable that takes in incoming data in an already pre-processed form and returns data to be serialized and sent over the connection.
+WebSocket Listeners can be used to interact with a WebSocket in an event-driven manner, using a callback style interface.
+They treat a WebSocket handler like any other route handler: A callable that takes in incoming data in an already pre-processed form and returns data to be serialized and sent over the connection.
 The low level details will be handled behind the curtains.

 from litestar import Litestar